"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: DISCUSSION FUTURE WORK

-To mitigate identity erasure, our future design principles will shift from the unilateral correction of autistic language to bidirectional translation that fosters mutual understanding.
-Current implementations of ChatGPT function as normative filters that place the burden of adaptation solely on the neurodivergent user (Section \ref{sec:translator}), effectively automating the double empathy problem by treating autistic communication as a deficit \cite{milton2012ontological}.
-In our upcoming application development, we propose integrating explanatory AI \cite{arrieta2020explainable} features that annotate rather than obfuscate autistic communication styles for neurotypical recipients, such as adding context labels that clarify that directness indicates honesty rather than aggression.
-This approach redistributes the cognitive labor of communication, ensuring technology bridges the interpretative gap from both sides rather than masking one half of the interaction.
+\textbf{To mitigate identity erasure, our future design principles will shift from the unilateral correction of autistic language to interdependent, bidirectional translation \cite{kong2025working}.} Current implementations of ChatGPT function as normative filters that place the burden of adaptation solely on the neurodivergent user (Section \ref{sec:translator}), automating the double empathy problem by treating autistic communication as a deficit \cite{milton2012ontological}.
+Building on experimental systems that foster cross-neurotype perspective-taking \cite{haroon2025neurobridge}, \textbf{we propose integrating explanatory AI \cite{arrieta2020explainable} features that annotate rather than obfuscate autistic communication styles} (e.g., adding context labels clarifying that directness indicates honesty rather than aggression).
+This redistributes the cognitive labor of communication, bridging the interpretative gap from both sides rather than masking one half of the interaction.

-Finally, to address the risk of delusional reinforcement inherent in algorithmic mirroring, we propose designing systems that explicitly differentiate emotional validation from factual verification.
-Our future LLM chatbot development aims to develop interface modes that detect high-stakes queries (e.g., medical or conspiracy-related inputs) from and switch from a conversational, mirroring tone to an objective, fact-checking protocol.
-By creating clear visual and tonal distinctions between supportive chat and information retrieval, we aim to preserve the tool's psychological safety while preventing the reinforcement of harmful feedback loops for autistic users.
+\textbf{Finally, to address the risk of delusional reinforcement inherent in algorithmic mirroring (Sections \ref{sec:mirroring} and \ref{sec:delusion}), we propose designing systems that explicitly differentiate emotional validation from factual verification.} Our future LLM chatbot development aims to develop interface modes that detect high-stakes queries (e.g., medical or conspiracy-related inputs) and switch from a mirroring tone to a fact-checking protocol.
+We aim to preserve the LLM chatbots' psychological safety while preventing the reinforcement of harmful feedback loops.